thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item" data-tag="h4" data-item-id="tb-private-cloud-are-high-availability-services-available-as-an-add-on" data-title="Are high-availability services available as an add-on?">
                         <div class="container">
-                            <p>High-availability (HA) services are built into the structure of Private Cloud starting Scale plan and are not offered separately as an add-on.</p>
+                            <p>High-availability (HA) services are built into the structure of Private Cloud starting Scale plan and are not offered separately as an add-on. <br><br></p>
-                            <p>If your usage or operational requirements indicate the need for HA, the ThingsBoard team will proactively recommend an upgrade to the appropriate tier.</p>
+                            <p>If your usage or operational requirements indicate the need for HA, the ThingsBoard team will proactively recommend an upgrade to the appropriate tier.<br><br></p>
                             <p>This approach ensures consistent architecture, SLA alignment, and reliability without complicating plan configurations.</p>
                         </div>
                     </div>